-On the coast of Cork, Syracuse is a fisherman, on the wagon, living alone.
-His precocious daughter, Annie, about 10, has failing kidneys.
-One day, a nearly-drowned young woman comes up in his net; she speaks oddly, calls herself Ondine, and wants no one to see her.
+On the coast of Cork, Syracuse is a divorced fisherman who has stopped drinking.
+His precocious daughter Annie has failing kidneys.
+One day, he finds a nearly-drowned young woman in his net; she calls herself Ondine and wants no one to see her.
 He puts her up in an isolated cottage that was his mother's.
-Annie discovers Ondine's presence and believes she's a selkie, a mythical seal turned human while on land.
-If this is a fairy tale, is there a happily ever after, or do the realities of alcohol, illness, and worse intrude, including Syracuse's inveterate bad luck?
-As his priest tell him, misery's easy, it's happiness you have to work at.
-Any hope of that?
-Written by
+Annie discovers Ondine's presence and believes she is a selkie, a seal that turns human while on land.
+Syracuse is afraid to hope again.

 Was this review helpful to you?